-1. No re-assessment opportunities are available for the purpose of progression from year 1 to year 2.
-Students who are unable to progress to year 2 may be offered the same reassessment opportunities as students on the 1-year MSc Actuarial Science to be eligible for an MSc Actuarial Science, PG Diploma Actuarial Science, or PG Certificate Actuarial Science.
-2. In year 2, in order to proceed to, or be eligible to receive, the award of Master: - a.
-A student who has been awarded a Grade E or F in a year 2 course may be re-assessed in that course. - b.
-A student who has been awarded a Grade D in a year 2 course may be re-assessed in that course.
-3. A student shall be permitted one re-assessment opportunity in a maximum of three taught courses.
+1. In order to proceed to the MSc dissertation, or to be eligible for the PG Diploma: - a.
+A student who has been awarded a Grade E or F in a course may be re-assessed in that course. - b.
+A student who has been awarded a Grade D in a course may be re-assessed in that course.
+2. A student shall be permitted one re-assessment opportunity in a maximum of three taught courses.
 The opportunity for re-assessment in four or more taught courses shall be at the discretion of the Progression Board.
-4. Any further re-assessment opportunities in a course will require the approval of the Postgraduate Studies Committee.
-5. A student may be permitted, at the discretion of the Progression Board, to be re-assessed in the dissertation, project or other supervised research component of the course of study.
+3. Any further re-assessment opportunities in a course will require the approval of the Postgraduate Studies Committee.
+4. A student may be permitted, at the discretion of the Progression Board, to be re-assessed in the dissertation, project or other supervised research component of the course of study.